Homeschool moms need to slow down and evaluate their individual sense of purpose so they can live their lives on purpose.

 Our daily existence is ours to create.

 In the developing world, there is the threat of disability, disease, or poverty making it a lot more challenging to provide for one’s family.
 Economic or educational opportunities radically shift one’s lot in life.
-In North America, potential is available to most people in some form.
+In North America, the potential is available to most people in some form.
 In the developing world, this keeps many locked into focusing on the basics of life.
-We don’t live in a culture with this magnitude of sweeping disease, poverty, lack of education, or economic impossibility.
+We don’t live in a culture with this magnitude of the sweeping disease, poverty, lack of education, or economic impossibility.
 So paint each day’s pallet into something meaningful, not just fostering comfort.

 Purpose is created by you; purpose is not created by other people’s approval of you.

 You can take up stone masonry, accounting, musical pursuits, or teaching physiology.
 No matter what the pursuit, you were meant to do something.
-Certain people may not understand the value of your pursuit, but you were meant to eek out a purpose in this life, to create.
+Certain people may not understand the value of your pursuit, but you were meant to eke out a purpose in this life, to create.
 So do the thing, and don’t ask if other people approve of it.

 Don’t take your kids’ education too seriously.

 They’ll figure out what they need.
 They see us actively learning and creating, so they’ll follow suit.
 Since I watch and listen and pay attention to their interests, I am always encouraging them in developing themselves.
-I cannot script their young lives or their older lives (though I have tried;) They have me as guide, not as conductor.
+I cannot script their young lives or their older lives (though I have tried;) They have me as a guide, not a conductor.
 What is an education anyway?

 Never was this more of a reminder than when life slowed dramatically in Ghana.
 We avoided nighttime outdoor activities due to increased mosquito presence and malaria potential (yet, I still contracted malaria).
 We avoided mid-day outdoor activities because the humidity and heat were suffocating.
 We played games with local children and joined dad on pediatric rounds.
 Our conversations were meaningful.
-But many activities does not make a meaningful life.
+But many activities do not make a meaningful life.